zack-carideo/python_basics/README.md

 # python_basics
 overview of core python concepts with examples

+# Creating and tracking local code in remote Gitrepo
-# code is saved on local, you just created a git repo, how do you link your local code to the repo(without loosing code)?
+##### Situation: code is saved on local and you need to link your local code to the repo(without loosing code)?
   1. create a blank repo on github
   2. initalize a local repo in the directory contianing the code you want to save to the repo repo
       ```gitbash